 September 8, 2008 - Abdullah Ahmed Ali, Assad Ali Sarwar and Tanvir Hussain are convicted of conspiracy to murder charges.
 The jury could not reach a verdict on the charge of endangering an aircraft.
-Ali, Sarwar and Hussain had previously pled guilty to conspiring to cause explosions.
+Ali, Sarwar and Hussain had previously pleaded guilty to conspiring to cause explosions.
 Another defendant, Mohammed Gulzar, was found not guilty and the jury failed to return verdicts on four others: Umar Islam, Ibrahim Savant, Arafat Waheed Khan and Waheed Zaman.

-September 7, 2009 - In the retrial, Tanvir Hussain, Abdullah Ahmed Ali and Assad Ali Sarwar are found guilty of plotting to blow up trans-Atlantic airliners with liquid explosives.
+September 7, 2009 - In a retrial, Tanvir Hussain, Abdullah Ahmed Ali and Assad Ali Sarwar are found guilty of plotting to blow up trans-Atlantic airliners with liquid explosives.
 A fourth man, Umar Islam, is found guilty of conspiracy to murder -- a separate charge that was not explicitly linked to airlines.
 Ibrahim Savant, Arafat Waheed Khan and Waheed Zaman are found not guilty of conspiracy to murder by blowing up trans-Atlantic aircraft, but the jury was hung on whether to convict the men of conspiracy to murder persons unknown.